sheppardrs/Haters/README.md

 For immediate attention alerts, as defined by the user, for events like bedwetting.

 ## Information Presentation
 Present the data to the user in a useful and hopefully actionable manner.
 Present weekly (monthly?) graphs, avgs scores, aggregate score (?), and possibly recommendations (?).

+# Possible Additions/Problems
+## Android google sign on
+See the firebase authentication settings -- "need to add a SHA1 fingerprint for each app on your project settings".

 # Contributors
 Group Members: Emily Chao, Daniel Choe, Lily Hanig, Rachel Martin, Sheppard Somers, and Cristian Vences